Density correction for multivariate spatial fields of global climate model output using deep learning

-In this paper, we develop a new semi-parametric conditional density estimation (SPCDE) approach for density correction of the joint distribution of daily precipitation (PRCP) and maximum temperature (TMAX) data.
+In this paper, we develop a new semi-parametric estimation of conditional densities (SPECD) approach for density correction of the joint distribution of daily precipitation (PRCP) and maximum temperature (TMAX) data.
 The joint distribution of the two variables over a spatial field is decomposed into a product of univariate conditional distributions using a Vecchia approximation \citep{vecchia1988estimation}, and each univariate density is estimated using semi-parametric quantile regression \citep[SPQR;][]{xu-reich-2021-biometrics}.
 SPQR uses neural networks to learn univariate conditional densities of random variables.
-The deep learning model underpinning SPQR ensures that nonlinear relationships are captured, and the Vecchia approximation ensures that temporal, spatial, and cross correlations are preserved.
-We test our method with data over twenty five $100 \mbox{ km} \times 100 \mbox{ km}$ grid cells in the Southeast and Southwest US, depicted in Figure \ref{f:locations}.
+The deep learning model underpinning SPQR ensures that nonlinear relationships are captured, and the Vecchia approximation ensures that spatial and cross correlations are preserved.
+We test our method with data over twenty five $100 \mbox{ km} \times 100 \mbox{ km}$ grid cells in the Southeast (SE) and Southwest (SW) US, depicted in Figure \ref{f:locations}.
 We use daily data from 1951--2000 to train our density correction model, and data from 2001--2014 to validate our results.
-Our results indicate that SPCDE is able to preserve key marginal and joint distribution properties of TMAX and PRCP.
-Additionally, SPCDE predictions are better calibrated over training and testing periods compared to QM and CCA for our spatial domain.
+Our results indicate that SPECD is able to preserve key marginal and joint distribution properties of TMAX and PRCP.
+Additionally, SPECD predictions are better calibrated over training and validation periods compared to QM and CCA for our spatial domain.